career-artur/home/_pages/cv.md

 - Led **ServiceNow ITSM Transformation** for Mercedes-Benz Vans – **400+ global business apps**, reported to CTO
 - Established **ITSM Processes incl.
 Major Incident Management** in 4 plants – reduced MTTR & financial loss
 - Delivered multiple **Infrastructure Services** with 11-expert team
-- Ensured a successful Go-Live of **Mercedes me Connect** in China by coordinating software quality assurance for a car connectivity solution
+- Ensured a successful Go-Live of **Mercedes me Connect** in China by coordinating and supporting quality assurance activities for a car connectivity solution

 ---